jhollister/rshell/README.md

 * When bringing rshell into the foreground with `fg` after suspending it with `Ctrl-z` the prompt does not display
 * Using ctrl-z while a child process is running suspends all of rshell.
 * Character limit of 4095 characters.
+######ls
+* Output format does not display correctly with a lot of small files.
+* Symbolic link support is not perfect and sometimes shows a dead link when it is not (may be fixed).

 ##License
 All source files released under MIT license.
 See LICENSE file.